 - Click on the first object in the Animation Pane, in our case it will be the caterpillar

-- Now from the Animations ribbon click the Preview button which is the first button on the far left on the ribbon
+- From the Animations ribbon click the Preview button

 - You will now see a preview